uon-language/specification/spec.md

 *UON™* aims to steal all the amazing features of these serialization format into a single format that encompass them.

 Also, *UON* would like to go a step further by adding support for validation schema and magnitude units in order to extend interoperability for the Industry 4.0.
-Internet of Things often have to communicate between small devices with very limited computation power.
+Internet of things often have to communicate between small devices with very limited computation power.

 ## Scope